 Tips to Help Get a Better Job Offer

 Negotiating salary isn’t easy, and it can be especially difficult for women.
-In general, women are less likely to ask for more money when they are offered a job and more likely to stay in a lower paid job.
-Reasons vary, but some of it involves being uncomfortable discussing salary and being hesitant to ask for more.
+In general, women are less likely to ask for more money when they are offered a job, and more likely to stay at a lower-paid job.
+Reasons vary, but some of this reluctance includes being uncomfortable discussing salary, and being hesitant to ask for more.

 The Gender Pay Gap